What if we say, you can introduce new elements to your webpage without writing a single line of code?

 Sounds interesting enough?
 If yes, let’s delve more into it.

 Consider a situation wherein along with making changes on your website you wish to add a new CTA that makes it easy for customers to directly access the items on sale.
 Now, to do this you do not have any coding knowledge.
-For such scenarios, VWO platform lets you accomplish this task on your own by just using the WYSIWYG editor.
+For such scenarios, the VWO platform lets you accomplish this task on your own by just using the WYSIWYG editor.
 Yes, this is possible.

 Using the Add Element option of VWO Editor, anyone can create UI components per their requirements on the go.
 With this, you are no more dependent on your development teams to create the UI components for your webpage.
 The easy-to-use interface of VWO Editor provides you with the option to add different types of UI components.